 It is easy to get into the laziness trap when you are the one who is managing your work.
-Sleeping long, taking long breaks is not always good.
-It is easy to lose much time while working remotely when there are so many distractions around.
-Remember that you are required to do your work and good discipline will really help you to stay on the right track.
-Manage your time and energy properly to get things done and you should be fine.
+Sleeping long taking long breaks is not always good.
+It is easy to lose much time while working remotely when so many distractions are around.
+Remember that you must do your work, and good discipline will help you stay on the right track.
+Manage your time and energy properly to get things done, and you should be fine.

 Find your daily routine.

-We live with our habits and that is why you should work on inventing your own daily routine which will help you to work efficiently.
-When you are not used to have your routine it’s easy to get lost and dive into chaos.
-This might get you into uncomfortable and stressful position.
-Find your own way and don’t let the mess get into your days.
+We live with our habits and that is why you should work on inventing your daily routine, which will help you work efficiently.
+When you are not used to practicing, it’s easy to get lost and dive into chaos.
+This might get you into an uncomfortable and stressful position.
+Find your way and don’t let the mess get into your days.

-As we’re flexible with our time, it is easy to forget that there are other people who usually work in regular working hours.
-If we will spend our mornings sleeping a lot we might not be able to spend some time with our friends or family.
-The trick is to manage your time the way that you could spend some time with people you value.
+As we’re flexible with our time, it is easy to forget that other people usually work in regular working hours.
+If we spend our mornings sleeping a lot we might not spend some time with our friends or family.
+The trick is to manage your time to spend some time with people you value.
 Take advantage of working whenever you want, nevertheless sometimes try to adjust your schedule just to have time for the ones you like to spend time with.
 Balance is good in every aspect.

-That’s all I wanted to share at this point and I hope you got some valuable information for yourself about working remotely and hopefully you’re on the way to experience that as well.
+That’s all I wanted to share at this point, and I hope you got some valuable information for yourself about working remotely, and hopefully, you’re on the way to experiencing that as well.

 I wish you all the best, I wish you a remote job!

 By the way, I wrote this article on a plane during my flight from Italy to Portugal.